AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/17_ES7_incudes-and-exponential-operator.md

 array.includes(3);
 // false
 ```

 &nbsp;

 ### Combine `includes()` with `fromIndex`

 We can provide `.includes()` with an index where to begin searching for an element.
 Default is 0, but we can also pass a negative value.

-The first value we pass is the element to search and the second one is the index:
+The first value we pass in is the element to search and the second one is the index:

 ``` js
 let array = [1,3,5,7,9,11];